ShuhuaGao/WPF-Examples/Control3rdParty/EdiAvalon/readme.md

     ```
     dotnet new stylet.vm -n EdiAvalon
     ```
+- Better set up the [props.snippet](https://gist.github.com/ShuhuaGao/bff38344143717ace1a468c78efcf338) to generate quickly a property that notifies its change in `Stylet`.

 ## Some explanations
+### Two key classes: `LayoutAnchorable` and `LayoutDocument`
+Both classes derive from `LayoutContent`, whose `ContentProperty` is `Content`.
+Thus, we may use the two classes as a `ContentControl`, whose `Content` can be anything (i.e., a `Control` or any data object).
+If a data object is supplied, then it is visualized with a data template if applicable.

+Note that `LayoutElement` inherits `System.Windows.DependencyObject` and is NOT a `Control`.
+That is why classes in the `AvalonDock.Layout` namespace are considered to be *models* (distinct from the model in MVVM though).
 ### How to render a data object (viewmodel) in Avalon dock?
+The data object may be placed statically and explicitly inside `LayoutDocument` or `LayoutAnchorable` in XAML, or assigned implicitly in data source.
-- A simple way: define an automatically applied `DataTemplate` for the given viewmodel type.
+- A simple way: define an **automatically applied** `DataTemplate` for the given viewmodel type.
 See [this commit](https://github.com/ShuhuaGao/WPF-Examples/tree/668e3099bcd7b5959ffd1dd1491a6f7a657b72e5/Control3rdParty/EdiAvalon).
+Note that `LayoutElement` has no template property since it is not a control.
     ```xml
     <Window.Resources>
         <DataTemplate DataType="{x:Type vm:FileViewModel}">